RealWenzhangGe/task-tracker/README.md

 # Vue Crash Course (Task Tracker)

-> This is the project from the YouTube crash course
+> This is a mini project for adding and tracking tasks

 ## Project setup